 On that note, it’s also important to be absolutely clear about what new hires must do to earn incentives.
 The milestones or goals need to be represented by clear goalposts, e.g. exhibiting a solid understanding of services offered.
 Another goal may be completing a system training, like a CRM system, or completing an orientation curriculum.

 However you choose to incentivize your growing team, we can help you automate the entire process.
-Drop us a line or schedule a free demo with us and we’ll walk you through the whole process.
+Contact us or schedule a free demo with us and we’ll walk you through the whole process.
 We can’t wait to simplify the commission cycle for you and your entire team.